Solid state battery introduction

 Silicon as an anode material offers very high energy densities, but it goes through a lot of volume shifts when it’s mixed with lithium.

 The metal oxide is used as the cathode.
-Since there are much fewer materials that have been specifically designed for the all-solid-state Battery, existing cathode materials are used in most cases.
+Since there are much fewer materials that have been specifically designed for the all SSB, existing cathode materials are used in most cases.

 In principle, a wide variety of proven cathode materials can be used, based on the electrolyte, varying from inexpensive and safe materials like lithium iron phosphate (LFP) to lithium nickel manganese cobalt oxide (NMC).
 Only lithium cobalt oxide (LCO) as a cathode material and LLZO as an electrolyte demonstrate adequate stability and efficiency in practice.